NoxUltima/eliph/docs.md

 This reference is structured so that it can be read from top to bottom, if you like.
 Later sections use ideas and syntax previously introduced.
 Familiarity with JavaScript is assumed.

-First, the basics: CoffeeScript uses significant whitespace to delimit blocks of code.
+First, the basics: Eliph uses significant whitespace to delimit blocks of code.
 You don't need to use semicolons `;` to terminate expressions, ending the line will do just as well (although semicolons can still be used to fit multiple expressions onto a single line).

 Instead of using curly braces `{ }` to surround blocks of code in functions, `if`-statements, `switch`, and `try`/`catch`, use indentation.